 - WordPress Speed and Performance – The ultimate guide on how to speed up WordPress and boost performance.

-- WordPress Security guide – This step by step guide will help improve your WordPress site’s security.
+- WordPress Security Guide – This step-by-step guide will help improve your WordPress website’s security.

 - Common WordPress errors – The ultimate list of common WordPress errors and how to fix them.

 - Email Marketing 101 – A step-by-step guide to building an email list in WordPress and why it’s beneficial for your membership program.